Two police chiefs taken into custody at Baton Rouge conference; feds conducting 'activities' statewide

 BATON ROUGE — At least two police chiefs were taken into custody at a police chief conference in Baton Rouge on Tuesday, sources told WBRZ.

 Sources told the WBRZ's Investigative Unit's Bess Casserleigh that Oakdale Police Chief Chad Doyle was one of the two taken into custody at the Louisiana Association of Chiefs of Police at the Crowne Plaza in Baton Rouge.
-Forest Hill Police Chief Glynn Dixon was also taken into custody, a source confirmed.
+Oakdale Ward 5 Marshal Mike "Freck" Slaney and Forest Hill Police Chief Glynn Dixon were also detained, law enforcement sources said.

 Alexandria media outlets reported Tuesday that there was a large law enforcement presence outside of a home linked to Dixon.